BDO, BoI seal deal to attract more FDIs

-In a bid to attract more foreign direct investments into the country, the Philippines' premier investment promotion agency, the Board of Investments (BoI), and the banking arm of the Sy family-led SM Group, BDO Unibank, recently sealed a Memorandum of Understanding, signifying the beginning of a more robust collaboration between the BoI and BDO.
+In a bid to attract more foreign direct investments into the country, the Philippines’ premier investment promotion agency, the Board of Investments (BoI), and the banking arm of the Sy family-led SM Group, BDO Unibank, have sealed a memorandum of understanding, signifying the beginning of their more robust collaboration.

 “This has been a long time coming.
-We welcome this collaboration to promote the Philippines as a smart and sustainable manufacturing and services hub in Southeast Asia,” said Rodolfo.
+We welcome this collaboration to promote the Philippines as a smart and sustainable manufacturing and services hub in Southeast Asia,” Rodolfo said.

 Through these investments, Rodriguez pointed out that BDO hopes to contribute to sustaining the country’s economic growth, which has been among the fastest across the Asian region for the past decade.